OHSAA East/Southeast Regions athletic conferences: Southern Hills Athletic Conference

 Formed in 1970 as the Adams County League, Brown County League, and Highland County League merged to provide a stable schedule after consolidation decimated all three.
 The league has an odd distinction in that all of its current members were league members by its second year, giving the SHAC a level of continuity that most rural-based leagues do not have.
-Had Manchester and Peebles been able to adjust their schedules to include all members (both schools had been part of the Tri-County League as well.
-Manchester left upon entering the SHAC, Peebles played in both until 1984.), every current member would be a founding member.